magnate3/raspberry-pi-os-qemu/docs/lesson00/rpi-os.md

 ## About the docs

-Be aware: it contains URLs referring to the upstream git code repo, which may slightly differ from what we use.
-I will warn you.
+Be aware: it may contain URLs referring to the upstream git repo, which may slightly differ from what we use.

 ### Terms

 baremetal

-kernel?

-kernel binary

-kernel image
+kernel, kernel binary, kernel image

 ## Dev environment